ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

 Clean the case (`foamCleanTutorials && blockMesh`), and increase the velocity to (1 0 0)

 4. Run the solver again and see what happens.
-Any guesses on why this happens?
-Hint: Watch the Courant number.
+Keep in mind this scenario, we'll back to it later.
 5. Run the solver again with the velocity set to (0.3 0 0).
 Can you deduce the maximum number of linear iterations allowed per timestep? (remember that we have *removed* `maxIter 1;` from `fvSolution.solvers.T`)
 6. What we did in question 4 made the iterative method "incapable" of **solving** the system of equations.
    And question 5 made the iterative method "incapable" of converging.
 Which case is hardest to figure out?

-7. Here is an even harder case, try U = (0.2 0 0).
+7. Here is an even harder case, try U = (0.15 0 0).
 Does the simulation converge?
    What about the accuracy of the results?
-The theoretical solution has the same form as in the lecture but `a = -3.04599e-7, b = 0.2`.
+The theoretical solution has the same form as in the lecture but `a = -2.056441e-7, b = 0.15`.

 > I think I made the point here, convergence doesn't mean the result are accurate.
 > Don't forget to get the velocity back value to (0.03 0 0).